-Checkpoints in the Professional Master's Degree in Strategic Communication
+Checkpoints in the Strategic Communication Master's Program

 The School of Journalism and Communication seeks to create a rigorous, yet supportive, setting for our graduate students, one that maximizes opportunity for learning and timely matriculation.
 To support this goal, we will conduct a series of checkpoints for all of our strategic communication master's students.